richmahn/en_tn/jer/10/intro.md

 #### Structure and formatting ####

-The ULB sets the lines in 10:1-25 farher to the right on the page than the rest of the text because they are a long quotation.
+The ULB sets the lines in 10:1-25 farther to the right on the page than the rest of the text because they are a long quotation.

 #### Special concepts in this chapter ####